STInt Internship – Frequently Asked Questions

 Q: This sounds great!
 How do I apply?

-A: You apply for the STInt Programme by clicking “Apply Now” (below) and remember to submit your full application in advance of the deadline (15th of February, 2021).
+A: You apply for the STInt Programme by clicking “Apply Now” (when applications open in 2022) and remember to submit your full application in advance of the deadline.
 The STInt Programme team in DCU will process your application.
-If successful, you will be contacted for an online interview.
+If successful at that stage, you will be contacted for an interview.